Northward-Design/gulp-recipes-es6/ingredients/images/inject-images/README.md

 An Inject Image Task.

 - Copies `.jpg` and `.jpeg` file names from `src/images`.
-- Interpolates file names and image widths in a large string.
+- Interpolates file paths, names, alt and image widths in a large string.
 - Injects string(s) (based on the number of image files) into `.html` from `src/html` to `dist`.
+- Strings can be srcset or Lazy Load srcset, read below for Lazy Load requirements.

 Usage
 --------------------------------------------------------------------------------